 For decades, the protections mandated by federal environmental laws have been essential to the growth of American prosperity.
 Noncompliance with those laws diminishes shared prosperity and unfairly tilts the field of economic competition in favor of those that skirt the law.
-To carry out its mission to protect human health and the environment, EPA, in collaboration with state and tribal partners, relies on a strong national compliance assurance and cleanup enforcement program.
+To carry out its mission to protect human health and the environment.
+EPA. in collaboration with state and tribal partners, relies on a strong national compliance assurance and cleanup enforcement program.
+An effective enforcement program is key to ensuring that the ambitious goals of the nation's environmental statutes are realized.

-EPA's enforcement priorities remain focused on cleaning up hazardous waste sites and addressing the most significant violations consistent with EPA's statutory authorities.
-The overwhelming majority of EPA's enforcement actions are taken in programs that are: (1) not delegable to the state or a federally-recognized tribe; (2) in states or tribes that have not sought authorization to implement a delegable program; or (3) in states or tribes that do not have the resources or expertise, or that seek assistance from the Agency-and all of these actions are taken in coordination with the states or tribes.
-In states with authorized programs, EPA and states share enforcement responsibility, with primary enforcement responsibility residing with the state.
-16 EPA is responsible for addressing violations that occur in Indian country in the absence of an approved program.
+EPA's enforcement priorities remain focused on cleaning up hazardous waste sites and addressing the most significant violations consistent with

+EPA's statutory authorities.
+EPA takes the overwhelming majority of its enforcement actions in programs that are: (1) not delegable to a state or tribe; (2) in states or tribes that have not sought authorization to implement a delegable program; or (3) in states or tribes that do not have the resources or expertise, or that seek assistance from the Agency-and these actions are taken in coordination with the states and tribes.
+For states and tribes with authorized programs, EPA, states, and tribes share enforcement responsibility, with primary enforcement responsibility residing with the state36 or tribe.
+Further, EPA is responsible for addressing violations that occur in Indian country in the absence of an approved program.

-Even in states or tribes authorized to implement a program, EPA serves a critical role in addressing serious national noncompliance problems, such as those affecting multiple states.
-EPA also may assist a state or tribe in remedying noncompliance problems when it is unable to address the problem because it lacks the capability or resources, such as in actions against federal or state agencies.
-And for some serious violations, the Agency and states or tribes may decide that the best approach is a joint enforcement action.
-Further, EPA will take immediate action when there is an environmental emergency, such as an oil spill or chemical accident.
-Through the State Review Framework (SRF), EPA periodically reviews authorized state and tribal compliance monitoring and enforcement programs, using criteria agreed upon by states and tribes, to evaluate performance against national compliance monitoring or enforcement program standards.
-When states or tribes do not achieve standards, the Agency works with them to make progress.
-However, EPA may also take a lead implementation role when authorized states or tribes have a documented history of failure to make progress toward meeting national standards.
+Even in states or tribes authorized to implement a program, EPA serves a critical role in addressing serious national noncompliance problems, such as those affecting multiple states or tribes, and in serving as a backstop for instances when a state or tribe does not timely or appropriately address serious noncompliance.
+EPA also may assist a state or tribe in remedying noncompliance problems when the state or tribe is unable to address the problem because it lacks the capability or resources, such as in actions against other federal or state agencies.
+For some serious violations, the Agency and states or tribes may decide that the best approach is a joint enforcement action.
+Further.
+EPA will take immediate action when there is an environmental emergency, such as an oil spill or chemical